 Determine the number of points required by building or addition size from Table R402.1.2.2.
-Building size for this table is determined by the finished conditioned floor area per dwelling unit inside the building thermal envelope, including unfinished basements and storage/utility spaces.
-The Multifamily point requirement categories cannot be used for semi-detached (semi-attached, side-by-side), row houses, and townhouses, as defined as single-family dwellings in Section R202, General Definitions.
+Building size for this table is determined by the finished conditioned floor area per dwelling unit within inside the building thermal envelope, including unfinished basements and storage/utility spaces.
+The Multifamily less than 2,000 square feet (185.8)

+m2)-0point requirementcategories cannot be used for semi-detached (semi-attached, side-by-side), row houses, and townhouses, as defined as single-family dwellings in Section R202, General Definitions.
 Multifamily dwelling unit size is based on the average finished conditioned floor area dwelling size for the building, excluding common areas, hallways, stairwells, etc..